Cleod9/SpriteSatchel/Readme.md

 ## Build Process ##

 If you have FlashDevelop and are familiar with AIR development it should be pretty straightforward.
 Just create a dummy certificate and build the project.
-But I will add additional information on how to manually build this project soon.
+But I will add additional information on how to manually build this project at some point.

 (Details coming soon)

 ## Future Plans? ##

-- Improving the save file functionality
+- Improving the Project save file functionality
-- Customizable sprite sheet dimensions (currently it's automatic)
 - Output to additional spritesheet formats besides CreateJS (Possibly)
-- Overflow onto multiple spritesheets (for when max sized is reached)
 - UI improvements (ideas appreciated!)
 - ...Other Suggestions?